Commerce Commerce 1.x Payments & Gateways Authorize & Capture Flow

 As of Commerce 1.3, you can optionally choose to only request a temporary hold on a customers’ payment instrument (a credit card typically), and capture that at a later time (for example when shipping the product, or after manual review).

-Commerce currently expects a single authorization to have a single capture.
+Commerce expects a single authorization to have a single capture.
 It is not supported to do incremental captures.

 Requesting authorizations